-We hear time and time again that accountants are struggling to sell advisory services.
+We hear time and time again that accountants struggle selling advisory services.
 But it’s not true that your clients don’t want them.
 Many firms struggling to get advisory services out to clients simply aren’t positioning them correctly.

 In his new book, The Business Growth Accountant, Paul Shrimpling tackles many of the most frequently asked questions by accountants looking to make the change in their offerings.
 He quotes government research from 2015 in which 15,502 business owners were interviewed.
 These included businesses employing less than 9 people to businesses employing up to 249 people.